 Find out more about how we can help you and your team by filling out an enquiry form or calling +61 3 9321 1700.

 This is a course designed for engineers and project managers who are responsible for construction projects and who possess three or more years of experience in the field.

 Richard Robinson is Chairman of R2A Due Diligence Engineers.
 Richard is a Fellow of Engineers Australia and an Honorary Fellow of the Australasian Marine Pilots Institute.
 Richard has degrees in Engineering (Monash University) and Philosophy (University of Melbourne).
 He is the principal author of Engineering Due Diligence (11th edition 2019) which is used as a text by a number of Australian Universities.

 Richard also facilitates courses on Introduction to Defensible Risk Management, Construction Safety Due Diligence and Engineering Due Diligence for Engineering Education Australia.
 Richard was also a major contributor to the third revision of the Engineers Australia's safety case guideline.

 Gaye Francis is an experienced risk and due diligence engineer and project manager with a diverse range of project experience collected over 15 years of consulting activities with R2A.

 Gaye has worked with both private and government clients across a wide range of industries including road, rail, marine, mining, aviation and water.

 As a Director at R2A, Gaye is involved in all aspects of the practice and oversees the consulting stream.
 She shares her expertise to help organisations minimise risk and maintain compliance with the law.
-In-house tasks include contribution to and development of the R2A text, Risk & Reliability: Engineering Due Diligence (now in its ninth edition), preparation of conference papers and training courses, and continual development of the R2A methods of work.

 This course covers the following topics: